nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * [Command Summary](#command-summary)

 ## Introduction
-In the hectic world of today, people are constantly bombarded by innumerable tasks at hand.
+In today's hectic world, people are constantly bombarded by innumerable tasks at hand.
 As a result, people tend to lose track of their work progress and deviate from their priorities.
-Problems like these are far too common among working adults and students embarking on tight projects.
-Thus, our team would like to present to you a solution that could curb all your management problem!
+Problems like these are far too common among working adults and students embarking on tightly scheduled projects.
+Thus, our team presents to you the solution to all your management problems!

 Presenting to you, iManager.

-iManager is a task manager application that helps you manage all your tasks at one place.
-With its interactive UI, user can now experience managing their tasks like never before.
-Our product incorporates niche features such as FlexiCommands and Google Integration that brings convenient to user in managing their schedules. iManager remove the need to rely on multiple applications as it manages it all!
+iManager helps you manage all your tasks in one convenient application.
+With its interactive UI, managing tasks has never been easier.
+Our product incorporates niche features such as FlexiCommands and Google Integration which saves you time and energy, managing tasks that would otherwise require the use of multiple applications such as Todois and Google Calendar.

 Without further ado, let us get started.

 ## Quick Start
 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
    > Having any Java 8 version is not enough. <br>